Rhythm0106/Reader-Writer-Problem/README.md

 # Reader-Writer-Problem
 I simulated reader writer problem in operating system using python.

-This repository contains a simulation of the classic reader-writer problem in operating systems, implemented using Python and the Streamlit library.
-The reader-writer problem is a synchronization problem where multiple processes contend for access to a shared resource, with different behaviors for readers and writers.
-In this simulation, you can explore how readers and writers interact with the shared resource, showcasing various synchronization techniques and their effects on system performance.
+This repository showcases a simulation of the classic reader-writer problem in operating systems, developed using Python and the Streamlit library.
+The reader-writer problem is a synchronization challenge where multiple processes compete for access to a shared resource, each with distinct behaviors for readers and writers.
+Through this simulation, users can explore how readers and writers interact with the shared resource, demonstrating various synchronization techniques and their impact on system performance.

-**To run the file final.py, after running the code write streamlit run final.py in the terminal window.It will directly lead you to the simulation page.**
+To run the simulation, execute the `final.py` file and then enter `streamlit run final.py` in your terminal window.
+This command will directly take you to the simulation page, where you can interact with and analyze the behaviors of readers and writers in the system.